 What is supply chain management?

-Supply chain management, or SCM, is the process of overseeing how goods and services evolve from idea creation and raw materials into a finished consumer product.
-It includes the processes of moving and storing the materials used to produce goods, storing the finished products until they sell and tracking where sold products go so that you can use that information to drive future sales.
+Supply chain management (SCM) oversees how goods and services evolve from idea creation and raw materials into a finished consumer product.
+It includes moving and storing the materials used to produce goods, storing the finished products until they sell and tracking where sold products go so that you can use that information to drive future sales.

 The process of SCM involves every aspect of business operations, including logistics, purchasing and information technology.
 It integrates materials, finances, suppliers, manufacturing facilities, wholesalers, retailers and consumers into a seamless system.